-Each year, dozens of teachers and library media specialists and paraprofessionals take the MILI course to improve their knowledge in teaching research.
+Each year, many teachers, library media specialists, and paraprofessionals take the MILI course to improve their knowledge in teaching research.
 For each participant we have the following expectations.

 - Participants are required to watch monthly videos before the in-person meeting